laboon/ebook/text/45_test_driven_development.md

 After each red-green-refactor cycle, the developer should think of the next piece of functionality that to add, and then loop back.
 This cycling will continue until the software has done, a path of testing, coding, and refactoring that will eventually culminate in a complete product.
 As a side effect, it will also include a solid test suite that is directly relevant to all the functionality of the program.

 This could all be re-written as a very simple algorithm.
-By doing so, we can see how this helps focus the attention of the person writing the software; there is always a well-defined next step.
+By doing so, we can see how this helps focus the attention of the person writing the software; there is always a well-defined next step:

 1. Write a test for functionality which has not been written yet.
 2. Run test suite---only the newly written test should fail.
 If not, first figure out why other tests are failing and fix that problem.